KIwabuchi/gbtl/README.md

 ## Project Goals

-* Complete, mathematically equivalent implementation of the GraphBLAS C API specification in C++ Version 1.3 (specification http://graphblas.org).
+* Complete, mathematically equivalent implementation of the GraphBLAS C API Specification (current specification http://graphblas.org).
+* Use of modern, idiomatic C++ for the implementation and provide a testing ground for the GraphBLAS C++ API Specification development.
 * Graph algorithm library containing examples of commonly used graph algorithms implemented with the GraphBLAS primitive operations.

 This is Version 3.0 of the C++ implementation and is mathematically equivalent to Version 1.3 of the GraphBLAS C API.
-The API defined by GBTL v.
-3.0 release is not backward compatible with GBTL v.
+The API defined by this (v.
+3.0) release is not backward compatible with GBTL v.
 2.0.
+See the ChangeLog file for details.

 The project also contains example implementations of many common graph algorithms using the C++ API: